 Any such net is called a {\em F\o lner net}. \end{definition} If $G$ is countable, then one can take $I=\N$ and just speak about {\em F\o lner sequences}.
 Furthermore, given a countable group $G$ and a F\o lner sequence $\s=\{F_n:n\in\N\}$, we say that $\s$ is a {\em F\o lner exhaustion} if \begin{enumerate}[\rm (1)] \item $e\in F_0$ and $F_n\subseteq F_{n+1}$ for all $n\in\N$; \item $\bigcup_{n\in\N}F_n=G$. \end{enumerate} It can be proved that a finitely generated group is amenable if and only if it admits a F\o lner exhaustion (see for example \cite[Lemma 5.3]{Pete}).

-\begin{example} \begin{enumerate}[\rm (1)] \item Any finite group and any finitely generated Abelian group is amenable; \item consider a finitely generated group $G$ and let $S=S^{-1}$ be a finite set of generators containing the unit of $G$.
+\begin{example} \begin{enumerate}[\rm (1)] \item Any finite group and any finitely generated Abelian group is amenable; \item it is known that the class of amenable groups is closed under the operations of taking subgroups, taking factors over normal subgroups, taking extensions and taking increasing unions.
+We obtain that a group $G$ is amenable if and only if all its finitely generated subgroups are amenable, in particular, arbitrary Abelian groups and locally finite groups are amenable; \item consider a finitely generated group $G$ and let $S=S^{-1}$ be a finite set of generators containing the unit of $G$.
 For all $n\in\N_+$, let $B_n(S)=\{s_1\cdot\ldots\cdot s_n:s_i\in S\}$ and define a function:

 The group $G$ is said to be of sub-exponential growth if the growth of $f_S$ is sub-exponential (it can be shown that this notion does not depend on the choice of the generating set $S$).
-If $G$ is of sub-exponential growth, then $\{B_n(S):n\in\N_+\}$ is a F\o lner exhaustion for $G$ (see for example \cite[Section 6.11]{Ceccherini_libro}); \item Non-commutative free groups are not amenable.
+If $G$ is of sub-exponential growth, then $\{B_n(S):n\in\N_+\}$ is a F\o lner exhaustion for $G$ (see for example \cite[Section 6.11]{Ceccherini_libro}); \item non-commutative free groups are not amenable.
 So, any group which contains a free subgroup of rank $2$ is not amenable.
-There exist amenable groups with exponential growth. \item It is known that the class of amenable groups is closed under the operations of taking subgroups, taking factors over normal subgroups, taking extensions and taking increasing unions.
-We obtain that a group $G$ is amenable if and only if all its finitely generated subgroups are amenable, in particular, arbitrary Abelian groups and locally finite groups are amenable. \end{enumerate} \end{example}
+There exist amenable groups with exponential growth. \end{enumerate} \end{example}